 I. Publication and Authorship

-- Media Literacy and Academic Research is a scientific journal focused on the academic reflection of media and information literacy issues, media education, critical thinking, digital media and new trends in related areas of media and communication studies.
+- The Journal publishes scholarly texts providing scientific reflection on media and information literacy issues, media education, critical thinking, digital media and new trends in related areas of media and communication studies.
 The journal is devoted to addressing contemporary issues and future developments related to the interdisciplinary academic discussion, the results of empirical research and the mutual interaction of expertise in media and information studies, media education as well as their sociological, psychological, political, linguistic and technological aspects.

-- Media Literacy and Academic Research has a zero-tolerance policy regarding plagiarism.
-The editors will evaluate plagiarism, duplicate publication requests associated with two identical or almost identical texts and use of false references and/or source documents as activities which may, in certain cases, result in unconditional rejection of the submitted text(s) during any phase of the editorial process.
+- Media Literacy and Academic Research applies a zero-tolerance policy regarding plagiarism.
+The Editorial Board considers plagiarism, duplicate publication requests involving multiple identical or almost identical texts and use of false references and/or purposefully missing references to source documents as activities which result in immediate, unconditional rejection of the submitted text(s) during any phase of the editorial process.
 Originality of all submitted manuscripts is checked by the plagiarism detection platform Urkund.

 II.
 Authors’ Rights and Responsibilities